alan-turing-institute/vecma_workshop_tutorial/Tutorial.rst

 Complicating matters is the fact that earthquake faults are not smooth planes, but instead rough bumpy surfaces with a fractal geometry.
-An important consequence of this is that the *smallest* waavelength bumps have the largest effect on the resulting forces.
+An important consequence of this is that the *smallest* wavelength bumps have the largest effect on the resulting forces.
 This is what makes earthquake problems challenging to model: at a given model resolution, you are omitting details that play an important role.
 This small scale roughness that is left out of the model must instead be accounted for when setting the strength of the fault.
 However, for this demonstration we will assume that